9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 In the traditional threaded model of concurrent programming, when we share data among threads, we keep it consistent using locks, and we notify threads of changes using condition variables.
-Haskell\'s `MVar` mechanism improves somewhat upon these tools, but it still suffers from all of the same problems.
+Haskell's `MVar` mechanism improves somewhat upon these tools, but it still suffers from all of the same problems.